-Due to the inherent uniqueness of today’s political, medical and social realities, The Cavalier Daily is recruiting new writers this summer to join our staff and help expand our story-telling capacity.
-Now more than ever, we are committed to using our platform to uplift voices that have been and continue to be underrepresented at the University.
+The Cavalier Daily is recruiting new members to help expand our story-telling capacity amid the unique political, medical and social realities of our current moment.
+Now, more than ever, we are committed to using our platform to uplift voices that have been and continue to be underrepresented at the University.

 Humor is looking for new columnists to bring some joy and laughter to the University and Charlottesville communities.
 As one of the most creative sections of The Cavalier Daily, Humor staffers have the chance to draw inspiration from all around the University and nation, writing pieces on topics ranging from why it’s not sad to be single (like, at all) to advocating for the demolishment of the Rotunda, just to name a few.
 If you like to make other people laugh, Humor would love to hear from you.

 The social media section manages The Cavalier Daily's developing efforts on social media such as Twitter, Facebook, Instagram and more.
 We aim to spread our content across the web to reach as wide an audience as possible.
 Want to get involved?
 This semester, we're seeking bold, innovative, creative self-starters to contribute new strategies and pitch exciting ideas about how to shape the most public face of The Cavalier Daily.